Table of Contents

 Go out for a night on the town and drink one too many drinks?
 Or maybe you went hiking and didn’t bring enough water on your voyage.
 Regardless of the situation, there’s no such thing as too many electrolytes.
 These electrolyte packets are added to your water for rapid hydration.
 And the best part is that they have less than half of the sugar and calories.

-I don’t know about you but bugs seem to gravitate towards me the minute I step outside.
+I don’t know about you, but bugs seem to gravitate toward me the minute I step outside.
 Being covered in bug bites is not only uncomfortable but it can also be dangerous.
-Having a travel-sized insect repellent will keep those pesky mosquitos away so that you can spend more time focusing on your vacation and less time on scratching those bites.
+Having wearable insect repellent will keep those pesky mosquitos away so that you can spend more time focusing on your vacation and less time scratching those bites!
+These are deet-free and non-toxic which means they are safe for the whole family.

 When packing for resorts, the most important thing is that you pack a wide variety of options.
 For the days, you’ll want casual wear.
 This includes shorts, jeans, t-shirts.
 For the evenings, you might want to consider bringing more formal attire for drinks out on the town or a date night.
 These items include blouses, button-ups, heels, and loafers.
 If your hotel also has a pool or you’re looking to spend some time at the beach, don’t forget the swimwear!